BHEEEET/sbpf-asm-101/README.md

 ### View hex data

+Display the binary file in hexadecimal:

 ```bash
 xxd hello_world.so
 ```

 ### Dump hex data to a file

+Export a hex dump to an editable file:

 ```bash
 xxd hello_world.so > dump.hex
 ```

-Edit `dump.hex` in any hex editor to modify bytes.
+Edit `dump.hex` in a text or hex editor to modify specific bytes.

 ### Convert back to binary

+Reconstruct the modified binary from the edited hex dump:

 ```bash
 xxd -r dump.hex > hello_world_patched.so